ermoseley/fitness_tracking/to_do.md

 To do list (small):
-1. Improve mobile experience.
- - move where the legends appear
- - Add to settings a default of 60 days for the plot range, but allow it to be configurable.
+1. What's the current deal with the composition analysis?